AlexwellChen/Dependable-melody-player/README.md

 F_1/F_2 will also sends msgId 61 and msgId 62 through the monitor, which ensures that we have the latest status of the boards in the network at any given time (the status is updated at every Monitor-Check cycle).

+The difference between F_1 and F_2 is only between manual recovery and automatic recovery, the recovery process they perform is exactly the same.
+Please refer to the New member join section for the specific recovery process.

 ### Check
 In the check function, We will first initialize a new boardNum = 0.